 Breakfast on day three is in Mona’s chef’s hatted Source Restaurant – Bloody Marys optional.
 Explore any parts of Mona you missed the day before, then return to Hobart and make the 90-minute trip by car south-east to the Tasman Peninsula.
 Check into your accommodation in the Port Arthur area.

 The Wheel of Fate experience puts visitors in the shoes of some of Port Arthur’s most notable individuals, seeing where they worked, slept and ate and going behind the bars to explore 19th century life in this infamous prison settlement.
-Then as night falls, sample local Tasman Peninsula produce in a dinner prepared by Port Arthur Historic Site’s head chef, within the walls of this World Heritage-Listed site, before returning to your accommodation.
+Following the tour join you get to enjoy a private banquet of local Tasman Peninsula produce in a lunch prepared by Port Arthur Historic Site’s head chef, within the walls of this World Heritage-Listed site.